treactor/treactor-specification/README.md

-# TReactor Specification
+# Telemetry Reactor Specification

-!COPIED out of treactor-go!
+Telemetry Reactor for Node is an implementation of the treactor-specification.
+It is part of a set of microservices designed for learning, testing, and experimenting with the concepts of observability.

-TReactor is a microservice designed to test and experiment with observability of microservices.
-You can play with it on your own machine in `local` more, but it gets interesting when you deploy it on a Kubernetes cluster or an Istio mesh.
+Telemetry Reactor (or TReactor for short) is a set of microservices designed to learn, test and experiment with observability of microservices.
+You should be able to play with it on your own machine in `local`, but it gets interesting when you deploy it in a Kubernetes cluster.

-In cluster mode you can have a bit over 120 microservices (atoms in the mendeleev table).
-You control `treactor` by giving it some interesting `molecules`.
+It gets interesting when deployed in a cluster, where you can have up to a bit over 120 microservices (atoms in the mendeleev table).
+Controlling the microservices is done by create telemetry reactions (treactions) on a `molecules`.
+This will create cascading calls throughout the treactor.
+The calls and events can be observed into the observability platform of your choice.

-### Motivation
+## Implementations

-I created this microservice to let me inspect what happens inside the kubernetes cluster or a mesh.
-I've noticed that not all the scenario's and products worked that well together, certainly when you go a bit beyond the happy path.
-This microservice will enable me to *make reproducibles*.
-I hope it's also helpful for other people to *learn*  technologies like tracing, kubernetes networking, logging, istio, etc...
+This GitHub organisation includes a set of opinionated [implementations](implementations.md) of this spec.
+The opinions include:

-I will start using (and extending) treactor for bug reports, articles and talks.
-Let's see if this will get as popular as httpbin is ;).
+* Observability framework based on [OpenTelemetry](https://opentelemetry.io/).

-### Features
+* Clustering and orchestration based on [Kubernates](https://kubernetes.io/).

-* Create cascading microservice calls from one origin call
+* Optional service mesh based on [Istio](https://istio.io/).
-* Configure tracing and logging
+* Eventing based on [CloudEvents](https://cloudevents.io/) and [KNative](https://knative.dev/) (Future).

-* Inspect headers, every level in the call hierarchy
+The options are, just opinions.
+Anyone can implement this spec to create a tool to demonstrate an other framework (be it other observability framework, orchestration technology, mesh, etc...).
+Read the implementation [HOWTO](implement-howto.md) for step-by-step instructions.

-### Example
+## Example

 To see what treactor does lets take a very simple example.
 TReactor works by splitting molecules: